havocado/notes/230913-understanding-absorption-cross-section.md

 After figuring out what I misunderstood from the equation the whole thing looked pretty straightforward, nevertheless I did struggle with this for a whole day so I am writing down how I understood this solution.

-Jump to the bottom for conclusion: [5.
-Re-formulating the differential equation around d](#reformulate)
+Jump to the bottom for conclusion: [Re-formulating the differential equation](#reformulate)

 ### (Background) First order linear differential equation and solution <a name="diffeq"></a>